 - The Monarch Oasis will transform your garden into sites of observation and reproduction of these flamboyant butterflies and many other native insect species;

 - The Bird Garden offers a space that will attract birds – a garden where they can feed and shelter throughout the year.

-As proof of its commitment and to help build the biodiversity protection movement, in 2013 Space for Life launched the My Space for Life Garden program as a means of encouraging citizens to “greenify” their environment.
-This project was made possible thanks to financial support from the Conférence régionale des élus de Montréal and the Secrétariat à la région métropolitaine.
+As proof of its commitment and to help build the biodiversity protection movement, Space for Life launched the My Space for Life Garden program in 2013 as a means of encouraging citizens to “greenify” their environment.
+This project was made possible thanks to financial support from the Conférence régionale des élus de Montréal (now Concertation Montréal) and the Secrétariat à la région métropolitaine.

-For their invaluable collaboration we also thank the Space for Life Foundation, the Friends of the Montréal Botanical Garden, the Conseil Régional de l’Environnement-Montréal, the Association des retraités du Jardin botanique de Montréal (Club Iris), Horticulture Indigo and the Regroupement des Éco-quartiers.
+For their invaluable collaboration, we would also like to thank the Conseil Régional de l’Environnement-Montréal, the Association des retraités du Jardin botanique de Montréal (Club Iris) and the Regroupement des écoquartiers.